Use these 7 tips to Remain Calm Instead

 2. Exercise compassion.

-While it may work to remove yourself from a tense situation with a stranger at the grocery store, the reality is that if you’re helping a friend through a tough time, obviously, they’re going to be stressed.
+If you’re helping a friend through a tough time, obviously, they’re going to be stressed.

 3. Make Calming Down Your First Priority.